 Capitalize and spell out formal titles such as president, dean, provost, chair, professor, etc., only when they precede a name.
 Lowercase elsewhere.

 - Dean of the College Betsy Huang is a member of English Department faculty.
 Betsy Huang, dean of the college, was present at the meeting.
 The dean approved the measure.

 - Professor Karen Frey studies arctic sea ice.
 Karen Frey, professor of geography, traveled to Siberia.

 - Clark University President David Fithian gave the keynote speech.
 David Fithian, president of Clark University, spoke at the event.

 Academic subjects are not capitalized unless referring to a language.

 - She teaches chemistry.
 Her research is in screen studies.
 The student majors in environmental science.
 He teaches English.
 The students majored in Spanish.

-Clark’s academic departments are part of five schools.
+Clark’s academic departments are part of six schools.
 They are:

 - Undergraduate Arts and Sciences